glowinthedark/usbimager/src/xz/README.md

 XZ (LZMA)
 =========

-I've only modified the Makefile a bit to create a static library, and added an UINT64_C() in xz_crc64.
+I've only modified the Makefile a bit to create a static library, and added an empty "fallthrough" define to xz_config.h.
 Otherwise this the verbatim code from the Linux kernel.

 Compilation
 -----------